 The District has formally established budgetary accounting control for its General Fund.
 It is the responsibility of the Board of Directors to prepare and to make available to the taxpayers of the District a proposed General Fund budget for the fiscal year.
 The final recommended budget is legally enacted by vote of the District taxpayers at the Annual District Meeting.
 The General Fund operating budget is supported by revenue estimates and take into account the elimination of accumulated deficits and the re-appropriation of accumulated surpluses to the extent necessary.
 Amendments that would change the total appropriation must be approved by voters of the District at a Special District Meeting.
-There were no supplemental budgetary appropriations in fiscal year 2017.
+There were no supplemental budgetary appropriations for the thirteen month period ended December 31, 2018.
 Appropriations which are not expended or encumbered lapse at year end.